 Unfortunately, foul odors from wastewater treatment facilities are common, and the causes and solutions are typically complex.
 For some communities, private industries such as industrial farms and food processing plants are the culprits, while in others the municipal systems are the cause.
 Regardless of the source, the fact is that communities from the largest metropolis to the smallest rural village battle against a host of complex and unpleasant chemical reactions.

-How Do Odors from Wastewater Plants Start?
+How Do Wastewater Plants Control Bad Odors?

-For more information on which AOS odor control products are most suitable for your wastewater system, contact us today.
+For more information on which AOS odor control products are most suitable for your wastewater treatment system, contact us today.